The witnesses that defined the retrial of Karen Read for the death of her police officer boyfriend

 By Dakin Andone, Jean Casarez, CNN

-Prosecutors allege Read drunkenly struck her boyfriend with her Lexus SUV and left him to die in the snow.
-But Read’s defense contends there was no collision.
-They have cast her as the victim of a cover-up, alluding to a conspiracy by those who they say killed O’Keefe and framed the defendant, while painting the police investigation as biased and flawed.

-Read has pleaded not guilty to charges of second-degree murder, vehicular manslaughter while intoxicated and leaving the scene of a collision resulting in death.

-Here, CNN highlights about a dozen witnesses called over the last eight weeks, whose testimony illuminated key pieces of the theories presented by prosecutors and Read’s defense:
+Here, CNN highlights some of the witnesses called over the last eight weeks, whose testimony illuminated key pieces of the theories presented by prosecutors and Read’s defense:

 The defendant